-New Canadian laws will be coming into effect in 2018 to legalize the use of marijuana.
-But just because marijuana is being legalized, does it mean it is safe to use in pregnancy or when planning a pregnancy?
+New Canadian laws will be coming into effect in 2018 to legalize the use of cannabis.
+But just because cannabis is being legalized, does it mean it is safe to use in pregnancy or when planning a pregnancy?

 What is marijuana?

-Marijuana comes from the cannabis plant and contains over 700 chemicals.
+Cannabis is a plant which contains over 700 chemicals.
 Tetrahydrocannabinol (THC) is the active chemical compound that creates the high feeling when smoked, eaten or vaped.
 The other chemical compounds called cannabidiols (CBD) provides medicinal effects such as decreasing pain and anxiety.

-Evidence shows that marijuana use before and during pregnancy can have lifelong implications for you and your future baby.
+Evidence shows that cannabis use before and during pregnancy can have lifelong implications for you and your future baby.

-5 ways marijuana use can affect your health and your baby’s health:
+5 ways cannabis use can affect your health and your baby’s health: